tamilselvanarjun/quantmodels/README.md

 1. Binomial Option Pricing Model (BOPM)
 The Binomial Option Pricing Model is a numerical method used for option pricing.
 It calculates the option price and call option price based on parameters such as underlying price, strike price, risk-free rate, volatility, time to maturity, and the number of steps in the binomial tree

+2. Black-Scholes Option Pricing Model (BSOPM)
+The Black-Scholes Option Pricing Model is a widely used mathematical model for pricing European options.
+It calculates the theoretical price of call and put options based on parameters such as the current price of the underlying asset, the strike price of the option, the risk-free interest rate, the volatility of the underlying asset, and the time to maturity of the option.

 from quantmodels.opm import binomial_option_pricing